ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 ```

-The `create_day_bar_chart` builds two bar charts to show the data distribution based on the day of the week.
-Since a date-time data type does not now about the actual day.
-We need to map the information to our day category and add the result series as another column.
-This enables us to build the charts.
+The `create_day_bar_chart` function is responsible for generating bar charts that illustrate the distribution of data based on the day of the week.
+Due to the limitations of the date-time data type not inherently containing day information, the function maps the data to the corresponding day category.

+To begin, the function calculates the sum of the specified measures (entries and exits) for each date in the DataFrame using group_by_date.
+Next, it creates a new column named 'weekday' that holds the abbreviated day names (Sun, Mon, Tue, etc.) by applying the strftime method to the 'created_dt' column.
+This column is then transformed into a categorical variable using predefined day categories, ensuring that the order of days is preserved.

+Using the grouped data by 'weekday', the function constructs two separate bar charts using Plotly Express.
+One chart visualizes the distribution of exits by day of the week, while the other visualizes the distribution of entries by day of the week.

 ```python
 def create_day_bar_chart(df: pd.DataFrame, measures: List[str]) -> Tuple[go.Figure, go.Figure]: